Skills & Plugins

-Extend OpenClaw (formerly Clawdbot and Moltbot) with Skills and create your own
+Extend OpenClaw with Skills and create your own

-To see all skills installed in your workspace, use the CLI command:
+To see what's already installed in your workspace, run the openclaw skills list command:

 openclaw skills list